National COVID-19 Commission Advisory Board: Executive Board membership

 Prime Minister Scott Morrison announced that membership of the Executive Board of the National COVID-19 Coordination Commission would consist of leaders from the private and public sectors.

 The roles and membership were changed on 22 July 2020, with the commission becoming an advisory board.
-Entering into advisory roles were: Jane Halton, Paul Little, Catherine Tanna, David Thodey, Laura Berry, Samantha Hogg, Su McCluskey, Bao Hoang, Mike Hirst, and Paul Howes.
-In addition, the Secretary of the Department of the Prime Minister and Cabinet Philip Gaetjens, and Secretary of the Department of Home Affairs Mike Pezzullo, assist the board.
+Entering into advisory roles were: Jane Halton, Paul Little, Catherine Tanna, David Thodey, Laura Berry, Samantha Hogg, Su McCluskey, Bao Hoang, Mike Hirst and Paul Howes.
+In addition, the Secretary of the Department of the Prime Minister and Cabinet Philip Gaetjens, and Secretary of the Department of Home Affairs Mike Pezzullo, assisted the board.

 Greg Combet was an inaugural commissioner for the National COVID-19 Coordination Commission but departed the board in July 2020.

 Secretariat

-The Department of the Prime Minister and Cabinet provides secretariat support functions for the NCC.
+The Department of the Prime Minister and Cabinet provided secretariat support functions for the NCC.